Root microbiome

-Different microorganisms, both beneficial and harmful affect development and physiology of plants.
-Beneficial microorganisms include bacteria that fix nitrogen, promote plant growth, mycorrhizal fungi, mycoparasitic fungi, protozoa and certain biocontrol microorganisms.
-Pathogenic microorganisms also span certain bacteria, pathogenic fungi and certain nematodes that can colonize the rhizosphere.
+Different microorganisms, both beneficial and harmful, affect the development and physiology of plants.
+Beneficial microorganisms include bacteria that fix nitrogen, various microbes that promote plant growth, mycorrhizal fungi, mycoparasitic fungi, protozoa, and certain biocontrol microorganisms.
+Pathogenic microorganisms can also include certain bacteria, fungi, and nematodes that can colonize the rhizosphere.
 Pathogens are able to compete with protective microbes and break through innate plant defense mechanisms.
-Apart from microbes that cause plant diseases, certain bacteria that are pathogenic and can be carried over to humans, such as Salmonella, enterohaemorhagic Escherichia coli, Burkholedria (ceno)cepacia, Pseudomonas aeruginosa, and Stenotrophomonas maltophilia can also be detected in root associated microbiome and in plant tissues.
+Some pathogenic bacteria that can be carried over to humans, such as Salmonella, enterohaemorhagic Escherichia coli, Burkholderia cenocepacia, Pseudomonas aeruginosa, and Stenotrophomonas maltophilia, can also be detected in root microbiomes and other plant tissues.

 Root microbiota affect plant host fitness and productivity in a variety of ways.
 Members of the root microbiome benefit from plant sugars or other carbon rich molecules.
 Individual members of the root microbiome may behave differently in association with different plant hosts, or may change the nature of their interaction (along the mutualist-parasite continuum) within a single host as environmental conditions or host health change.

 Despite the potential importance of the root microbiome for plants and ecosystems, our understanding of how root microbial communities are assembled is in its infancy.
-This is in part because until recent advances in sequencing technologies, root microbes were difficult to study due to high species diversity, the large number of cryptic species, and the fact that most species have yet to be retrieved in culture.
+This is in part because, until recent advances in sequencing technologies, root microbes were difficult to study due to high species diversity, the large number of cryptic species, and the fact that most species have yet to be retrieved in culture.
 Evidence suggests both biotic (such as host identity and plant neighbor) and abiotic (such as soil structure and nutrient availability) factors affect community composition.

 Function

 Types of symbioses

 Root associated microbes include fungi, bacteria, and archaea.
-In addition, other organisms such as viruses, algae, protozoa, nematodes and arthropods are part of root microbiota.
+In addition, other organisms such as viruses, algae, protozoa, nematodes, and arthropods are part of root microbiota.
 Symbionts associated with plant roots subsist off of photosynthetic products (carbon rich molecules) from the plant host and can exist anywhere on the mutualist/parasite continuum.

 Root symbionts may improve their host's access to nutrients, produce plant-growth regulators, improve environmental stress tolerance of their host, induce host defenses and systemic resistance against pests or pathogens, or be pathogenic.
-Parasites consume carbon from the plant without providing any benefit, or providing too little benefit relative to what they cost in carbon, thereby compromising host fitness.
+Parasites consume carbon from the plant without providing any benefit or providing insufficient benefit relative to their carbon consumption, thereby compromising host fitness.
 Symbionts may be biotrophic (subsisting off of living tissue) or necrotrophic (subsisting off of dead tissue).